-Changes to exemptions and discounts
+Changes to exemptions and discounts for empty properties from 1 April 2019

 - Class A (uninhabitable exemptions) and Class C (empty and unfurnished exemptions) no longer exist and full council tax will need to be paid.